 As with most essential oils, cinnamon leaf essential oil is best used when diluted in a suitable carrier oil.
 Although it’s a natural, non-toxic product, it’s still a strong concentrate and can cause certain health issues if it’s ingested in too large a dosage or too often.

 The rule of thumb is that too much of any good thing can be a bad thing.
 The same applies to essential oils.
-It’s important not to use cinnamon leaf oil during pregnancy or on children under the age of 8 as it can cause upset stomachs, headaches and dizziness.
+It’s important not to use cinnamon leaf oil during pregnancy or on children under the age of eight years old as it can cause upset stomachs, headaches and dizziness.
 If you do wish to use the oil in either case, it’s important to seek the advice of a medical professional before doing so.

 Taking too much cinnamon leaf essential oil may have similar effects on an adult too.
 Headaches, nausea, stomach cramps, diarrhea, mouth sores and skin irritations have all been linked to taking excessive amounts of undiluted cinnamon leaf oil or having an allergic reaction to the oil.
 So always be sure to use small amounts in regulated doses and dilute the oil before use as well as patch test it to ensure that your skin doesn’t have any negative or allergic reactions to the oil.

 Read on at Maple Holistics and learn more about Essential Oils: Spikenard, Palmarosa, Citronella and Jasmine!